 Err… No. It isn’t something that SHOULD be forwarded, thank you.
 Even if it were much better advice than it actually is, chain letters that turn up again and again don’t usually make up in usefulness for the irritation they cause…

 Here’s an idea.
 Let’s not forward this blog to everyone we know, either.
-But feel free to post possible hoaxes to email@example.com, and I’ll endeavour to confirm that it’s true or false.
+But feel free to post possible hoaxes to firstname.lastname@example.org, and I’ll endeavour to confirm for you whether it’s true or false.